dad2cl3/destiny-manifest-manager/README.md

 Documentation on setting up Postgres can be found at https://www.postgresql.org.

-The manifest data is managed in the manifest schema.
+The manifest data is staged and managed in the manifest schema.

 All database scripts are located in the sql folder.